Top 5 Soft Skills in Companies: Creativity can be learned!

-Professional competence is not everything!
-It is only through soft skills that employees become a real asset to your company.
+Technical expertise is not everything!
+Only through soft skills do employees become a real asset for your company.
 We reveal which five soft skills are particularly important in companies – and how employees can best acquire them.

-Soft skills in companies, together with hard skills, determine professional success and often the success of your entire company.
-The non-technical competencies include:
+Soft skills in companies determine, along with hard skills, professional success and often the success of your entire company.
+The extra-professional competencies include:

-We present to you below the Top 5 Soft Skills in Companies that are important to truly succeed – and explain how soft skill training can look for your employees.
+We present to you the Top 5 Soft Skills in Companies, which are important for truly succeeding – and explain how soft skill training can encompass the most important soft skills for your employees.

 These are the Top 5 Soft Skills in Companies

-As part of the Workplace Learning Report 2019, LinkedIn analyzed global data to find out the most important hard and soft skills in companies.
-While the important hard skills depend heavily on the industry and field of work, the following five soft skills in companies are important in all areas:
+As part of the Workplace Learning Report 2019, LinkedIn analyzed data worldwide to find the most important hard and soft skills in companies.
+While the important hard skills naturally depend heavily on the industry and job area, the following five soft skills in companies are important in all areas:

 Soft Skill 1: Creativity